Washington Redskins Name Change Moved From ‘Impossible To Inevitable,’ Analyst Says

+Redskins owner Daniel Snyder has long said that he will never change the team name, but earlier this week, he announced a review of the name.
+As several analysts have said, it seems unlikely the team could go into a review and decide the name was perfectly fine.

-Finley went one step further than “unlikely” he went so far as to say the Redskins will never play another game.
-He added there will be a team playing in FedEx field and representing the city of Washington, D.C. but the Redskins as a brand is over.
+Finley went one step further than “unlikely,” saying the Redskins will never play another game.
+He added there will be a team playing in FedEx field and representing the city of Washington, D.C., but the Redskins, as a brand, is over.

 The analyst said he’s had several private conversations with people around the team and the NFL.
 One thing was reportedly repeated to him over and over.
 The name change is “done.”